quixdb/squash/docs/user-guide.md

 longer string will yield better results.
 You can find a complete, self-contained example in [simple.c](@ref simple.c).

-@section streams File I/O API
+@section file File I/O API

 While the buffer API is very easy to use it can be a bit limiting.
 If you want to compress a lot of data without loading it into memory then